WEAT

-WEAT (107.9 FM) is a commercial radio station in West Palm Beach, Florida.
+WEAT (107.9 FM, "Sunny 107.9") is a commercial radio station in West Palm Beach, Florida.
 It airs a classic hits radio format, switching to Christmas music for much of November and December.
 It is owned by Hubbard Broadcasting, through licensee WPB FCC License Sub, LLC.
 The studios and offices are on Northpoint Parkway in West Palm Beach.
-The station plays 1970s, '80s, and '90s hits from the Top 40 charts of those decades.
+The station plays 1970s, 1980s, and 1990s hits from the Top 40 charts of those decades.

 WEAT has an effective radiated power (ERP) of 100,000 watts.
-The transmitter is located off Route 7 at 60th Street North in West Palm Beach.
+The transmitter is located off Florida State Road 7 at 60th Street North in West Palm Beach.

 History

 Beautiful music and Oldies

 The station debuted, with the call sign WPBF (no relation to the present-day television station), on July 4, 1965.
 It was a beautiful music format, playing quarter hour sweeps of mostly soft instrumental cover versions of popular songs.
-It was owned by Ken-Sell, Inc. alongside WIRK 1290 AM.
+It was owned by Ken-Sell, Inc. alongside WIRK (1290 AM).
 The power was only 26,000 watts, a quarter of its current output.

 The station became WIRK-FM on March 5, 1971.
 Later that year, the station shifted to an automated oldies format known as "Olde Golde".